MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/multi-tenant/multiple-aad-tenants-in-alz-scenarios.md

 # Multiple Azure AD Tenants in ALZ - Scenarios

-There are many reasons that an organization might end up with multiple Azure AD Tenants or investigate whether they need multiple Azure AD Tenants.
-The most common scenarios we see are listed:
+There are a few reasons that an organization might justify multiple Azure AD Tenants or investigate whether they need multiple Azure AD Tenants.
+The most common scenarios are:

 - [Mergers and Acquisitions](#mergers-and-acquisitions)
 - [Regulatory or Country Compliance Requirements](#regulatory-or-country-compliance-requirements)